-The Edward Davis Team is comprised of a highly experienced group of experts specializing in multiple security verticals, including analysis, physical, cyber, systems, strategy, investigations, intelligence, forensic accounting, social media investigations and assessments, training, policy review and development of security across multiple verticals.
-They bring innovative, best-in-class expertise to every challenge.
-Their wealth in experts enables them to provide the most comprehensive and tailored security services for clients across the globe, setting them far apart from other security services and solutions companies.
-The Davis Team has developed creative, data-driven security solutions that go beyond best-practice standards using a layered security approach that insulates their clients from the unique security issues faced by marijuana retail facilities.
+The Davis Team is comprised of a highly experienced group of experts specializing in multiple security verticals, including analysis, physical, cyber, systems, strategy, investigations, intelligence, forensic accounting, social media investigations and assessments, training, policy review and development of security across multiple verticals.
+We bring innovative, best-in-class expertise to every challenge.
+Our wealth in experts enables us to provide the most comprehensive and tailored security services for each of our clients across the globe, setting us far apart from other security services and solutions companies.
+The Davis Team has developed creative, data-driven security solutions that go beyond best-practice standards using a layered security approach that insulates our clients from the unique security issues faced by marijuana retail facilities like Fresh Fields.
+The Team will focus our efforts on identifying security measures and improvements that can be quickly and cost-effectively implemented, longer-term security investments and providing guidance and advice to Fresh Fields as they move toward opening.